assely/documentation/installation.md

 composer install -o
 ```

 That's it!
-Activate your new theme and visit homepage.
+Activate your new theme and visit the homepage.
 If everything went well, you should see a welcome splash.
 Good job!